Euclidean teleparallel relativity and black hole partition functions: Introduction

+The way out of this morass has been recently proposed in the extension of GR dubbed G$_\parallel$R \cite{Gomes:2023hyk}, in the framework of general teleparallel gravity \cite{BeltranJimenez:2019odq}.
+In contrast to popular models of teleparallel gravity, G$_\parallel$R is a predictive theory.
+We will show that it not only resolves the core ambiguity that has long plagued teleparallel gravity, but may even offer a concrete improvement over standard GR.
+In this Letter, we elaborate on the partition function approach in G$_\parallel$R and apply it to charged black holes and $\Lambda$-backgrounds.
+That these computations reproduce the correct results without invoking any counterterms is a strong and nontrivial confirmation of the theory’s viability, lending weight to the conjecture that quantum G$_\parallel$R may be renormalisable, or even finite.

-This note is organised as follows.
-We recall the G$_\parallel$R action in Sec.\ref{sec2gr} and the relevant solution in Sec.\ref{sec3bh}.
-The black hole partition in the saddle point approximation to the Euclidean approach is reviewed in Sec.\ref{sec4eqg}, and also, a potentially improved, localised prescription is conjectured.
-We then check the results in de Sitter space (Sec.\ref{sec5ds}), with a charged black hole (Sec.\ref{sec6rn}), and with a black hole in anti-de Sitter background (Sec.\ref{sec7sads}).
-We conclude in Sec.\ref{sec8conc} that the conjecture perhaps provides a potentially improved description from the thermodynamical perspective.
-Otherwise, we arrive at the conventional results but now without the conventional regularisations implemented with additional counter terms.
+This Letter is organised as follows.
+We recall the G$_\parallel$R action in Sec.\ref{sec2gr} and the relevant solution in \tomi{Sec.}\ref{sec3bh}.
+The black hole partition in the saddle point approximation to the Euclidean approach is reviewed in Sec.\ref{sec4eqg}, and its (quasi)localised application is proposed.
+We then check the results in de Sitter space (Sec.\ref{sec5ds}), with a charged black hole (Sec.\ref{sec6rn}), with a black hole in anti-de Sitter background (Sec.\ref{sec7sads}), before making the conclusion (Sec.\ref{sec8conc}).